 The Sunshine Coast is renowned as a prime family destination because of the quality of beaches plus very special attractions such as Australia Zoo.
-But the Hinterland is just as popular with couples, wedding parties, ‘mumcations’, adventure and wellness groups, and those who just want a laid-back holiday.
+However, the Hinterland is just as popular with couples, wedding parties, ‘mumcations’, adventure and wellness groups and those who just want a laid-back holiday.

 How to get to the Sunshine Coast

 The Sunshine Coast has its own airport that is being extended to make it a truly international airport by the end of 2020.
 Currently it is serviced by the major carriers from Sydney, Melbourne, Adelaide and Auckland, but with the new runway there will be direct access across the Asia Pacific region.
 From Brisbane Airport it is about 90 minutes’ drive away and there are plans to upgrade both road and rail infrastructure.

 Top 10 things to do in the Sunshine Coast

 - Swimming with whales is one of those ‘once in a lifetime experiences’ worth a visit to the Sunshine Coast in its own right.
 The waters off Mooloolaba are like a whale super-highway between June and October and as an added advantage you can swim with humpback whales.